Unit rationale, description and aim

 Learning and teaching strategy and rationale

-This unit has a flexible, multimodal learning approach to accommodate the varied placement schedules of fourth year students.
+This unit has a flexible learning approach to accommodate the varied placement schedules of fourth year students.
 Key information and resources will be provided online to enable students to engage with the materials asynchronously and while attending professional practice experiences away from campus.

-Additionally, students will participate in interprofessional workshops which will develop their skills in the use of assistive technology and working in an interdisciplinary team.
+Additionally, students will participate in workshops which will develop their skills in the use of assistive technology and working in teams.
 These activities will prepare students to complete industry relevant assessment tasks.
 Students should expect to complete 150 hours of learning in this unit.